Do Federal Regulations Impact Truck Accident Lawsuits?

 Vehicle Inspections

 For instance, the FMCSA mandates regular vehicle inspections and requires trucking companies to maintain thorough records of these checks.
-If a vehicle part failure, such as a tire blowout or brake failure, contributed to a crash, a review of maintenance logs may reveal whether the trucking company performed adequate checks.
+If a vehicle parts failure, such as a tire blowout or brake failure, contributed to a crash, a review of maintenance logs may reveal whether the trucking company performed adequate checks.
 If they did not, this negligence may partially or fully shift liability to the trucking company or maintenance provider.

 Cargo Loading